As BJP eyes on MP, Kamal Nath asks ministers to look after MLAs to prevent poaching

 Will BJP form government in Madhya Pradesh: Chouhan has this to say

-The BJP last week wrote a letter to the governor, requesting her to convene a special session of the assembly for testing the Nath government's strength on the floor of the House.
+The BJP wrote a letter to the governor last week, requesting her to convene a special session of the assembly for testing the Nath government's strength on the floor of the House.

 "Nath ji has asked each of his 27 Cabinet colleague from his party to look after five legislators, the Congress leader told PTI.